missVM/alx-system_engineering-devops/0x02-shell_redirections/README.md

 project 0. a script that prints out hello world

+project 1. a confused smiley face

+project 2.  the content of the etc passwd file